KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 By propagating the coordinate correction across the whole graph from the current location to the previous place, the map is updated with the new knowledge.

+## Future of SLAM

+We have had a look to the principles of the SLAM algorithm in Augmented Reality.
+Its application is